We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 As one Keto Bar contains just 5 grams of this sweetener, it’s highly unlikely to result in these side effects.

-While the bars vary slightly in calorie count and macronutrient content, they generally provide around 230 calories, 20 grams of fat, 3 grams of net carbs, 7 grams of fiber, and 6 grams of protein.
+While the bars vary slightly in their calorie count and macronutrient content, they generally provide around 230 calories, 20 grams of fat, 3 grams of net carbs, 7 grams of fiber, and 6 grams of protein.

 With 6 dessert-inspired flavors and a cookie dough consistency, Atlas protein bars offer approximately 200 calories, 11 grams of fat, 15 grams of protein, and 5 grams of net carbs each.